nuxt-contrib/tib/docs/API.md

 It should return or resolve to an object which is used in the [page proxy](#pageproxy)

 ### `staticServer`
-_object_
+_boolean_ / _object_

-The configuration for the included static webserver.
+If an object the configuration for the included static webserver.
+If `true` then the default configuration will be used.

 - `host` (_string_, default `localhost`)<br/>
 The hostname / ip to run the static server on.
 Optionally you can also set the `HOST` env variable.